MarioMilosevic/CityLane-Rooms/README.md

 - React Icons
 - Date-fns
 - Supabase
+- Nanoid
 - Tailwind CSS

-- **Note**: This application is intended for administrative management of rooms and bookings.
+## **Note**: This application is intended for administrative management of rooms and bookings.